Torendo, 3 mg 20 pcs.

 Overdose

-Symptoms: drowsiness, sedation, depression of consciousness, tachycardia, arterial hypotension, extrapyramidal disorders, in rare cases QT interval prolongation.
+Symptoms: drowsiness, sedation, depression of consciousness, tachycardia, arterial hypotension, extrapyramidal disorders, in rare cases, prolongation of the QT interval.

-Treatment: ensure free airway patency to ensure adequate oxygenation and ventilation, gastric lavage (after intubation if the patient is unconscious) and administration of activated charcoal in combination with laxatives.
+Treatment: it is necessary to ensure an open airway to ensure adequate oxygenation and ventilation, gastric lavage (after intubation, if the patient is unconscious) and the administration of activated charcoal in combination with laxatives.
 Symptomatic therapy aimed at maintaining vital body functions.
-For timely diagnosis of possible cardiac rhythm disturbances, ECG monitoring should be started as soon as possible.
-Careful medical observation and ECG monitoring is carried out until the symptoms of intoxication have completely disappeared.
+For timely diagnosis of possible heart rhythm disturbances, it is necessary to begin ECG monitoring as soon as possible.
+Careful medical observation and ECG monitoring are carried out until the symptoms of intoxication completely disappear.
 There is no specific antidote.

 ---|---|